-Hurricane Isaac is knocking on the Gulf coast state’s door and then it looks like it will head up through the Midwest.
-The rain may be needed, but no one needs the potential devastation that follows a hurricane.
+Tropical storm Gordon is knocking on the Gulf coast state’s door and then it looks like it will head up through the Midwest.
+The rain may be needed, but no one needs the potential devastation that follows a major storm.
 We at B3C Fuel Solutions hope that everyone remains safe during the storm and during any clean up that may be needed.

 Both Mechanic In A Bottle and Ethanol Shield are available through most home improvement retailers as well as many power equipment service centers.
+Look in the lawn and garden sections of Walmart and Home Depot.
 A local retailer can be found on our website by clicking on the “find a retailer” link.

 Please make sure that you are ready for the storm.
 According to FEMA’s website, a well stocked supply kit consists of: